slalom/dataops-docs/windows_development.md

 ## Installing additional tools

-Click to install any of the below that would be useful for your project, or find additional packages at [chocolatey.org/packages](https://chocolatey.org/packages).
+Now that you have the core tools installed, you can click to install any of the below that would be useful for your project, or find additional packages at [chocolatey.org/packages](https://chocolatey.org/packages).

 - [choco://7zip](choco://7zip)
 - [choco://anaconda3](choco://anaconda3) or [choco://miniconda](choco://miniconda)